sunnyolive108/PrometheusFire/README.md

           static_configs:
             - targets: ['localhost:9090']  # Address of your DATA processing program

-4. Save and exit the text editor.
+4. Save and exit the text editor

 ### Step 3: Run Prometheus